hymns/hostiqo/README.md

 ## 📄 License

-This project is open-sourced software licensed under the MIT license.
+This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## 💬 Support

 For issues, questions, or suggestions:

 - Create an issue in the repository
 - Check existing documentation
-- Review troubleshooting section

 ---

-**Built with ❤️ using Laravel 12 & Bootstrap 5**
+**Built with ❤️ using Laravel & Bootstrap 5**

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).